Geonovum/sospilot/docs/raspberrypi-install.rst

            key_mgmt=WPA-PSK
            pairwise=CCMP TKIP
            group=CCMP TKIP
-           #psk="GeonovumGuest"
            psk=<generated PSK #2>
     }

-The latter approach did somehow not work so we remained in the first simple approach without `wpa_supplicant`.
+The latter approach with `wpa_supplicant` did somehow not work so we remained in the first simple approach without `wpa_supplicant`, only a simple `/etc/network/interfaces` config.

 Hostname
 --------